pingcap/docs/develop/dev-guide-delete-data.md

 The following are some best practices to follow when you delete rows:

 - Always specify the `WHERE` clause in the delete statement.
 If there is no `WHERE` clause in `DELETE`, TiDB will delete **_ALL ROWS_** within this table.
-- Use [bulk-delete](#bulk-delete) when you need to delete a large number of rows (more than ten thousands), because TiDB limits the size of a single transaction ([txn-total-size-limit](/tidb-configuration-file.md#txn-total-size-limit), 100 MB by default).
+- Use [bulk-delete](#bulk-delete) when you need to delete a large number of rows (more than ten thousand), because TiDB limits the size of a single transaction ([txn-total-size-limit](/tidb-configuration-file.md#txn-total-size-limit), 100 MB by default).
 - If you need to delete all the data in a table, do not use the `DELETE` statement; instead, use the [TRUNCATE](/common/sql-statements/sql-statement-truncate.md) statement.
 - See [Performance Considerations](#performance-considerations).